timescale/pgai/docs/vectorizer.md

 # Vectorizers

 A vectorizer provides users with a powerful and automated way to generate and manage LLM embeddings for their PostgreSQL data.
-Here's a summary of what users gain from this feature:
+Here's a summary of what you gain from this feature:

-1. Automated Embedding Generation: Users can create a vectorizer for a specified table, which automatically generates embeddings for the data in that table.
+- **Automated embedding generation**: you can create a vectorizer for a specified table, which automatically generates embeddings for the data in that table.

-2. Configurable Embedding Process: The vectorizer is highly configurable, allowing users to specify:
+- **Configurable embedding process**: a vectorizer is highly configurable, allowing you to specify:
-    - The embedding model and dimensions (e.g., OpenAI's text-embedding-3-small)
+    - The embedding model and dimensions.
+For example, OpenAI's `text-embedding-3-small`
     - Chunking strategies for text data
     - Formatting templates for combining multiple fields
     - Indexing options for efficient similarity searches
     - Scheduling for background processing

-3. Integration with Multiple AI Providers: The vectorizer supports different embedding providers, initially including OpenAI, with more planned for the future.
+- **Integration with multiple AI providers**: a vectorizer supports different embedding providers, initially including OpenAI, with more planned for the future.

-5. Automatic Updates: The vectorizer creates triggers on the source table, ensuring that embeddings are automatically updated when the source data changes.
+- **Automatic updates**: a vectorizer creates triggers on the source table, ensuring that embeddings are automatically updated when the source data changes.

-6. Efficient Storage and Retrieval: Embeddings are stored in a separate table with appropriate indexing, optimizing for vector similarity searches.
+- **Efficient storage and retrieval**: embeddings are stored in a separate table with appropriate indexing, optimizing for vector similarity searches.

-7. Background Processing: The vectorizer can be scheduled to run as a background job, minimizing impact on regular database operations.
+- **Background processing**: you can schedule a vectorizer to run as a background job, minimizing impact on regular database operations.

-8. View Creation: A view is automatically created to join the original data with its embeddings, making it easy to query and use the embedded data.
+- **View creation**: a view is automatically created to join the original data with its embeddings, making it easy to query and use the embedded data.

-9. Scalability: The vectorizer includes options for batch processing and concurrency control, allowing it to handle large datasets efficiently.
+- **Scalability**: a vectorizer includes options for batch processing and concurrency control, This enables vectorizers to handle large datasets efficiently.

-10. Fine-grained Access Control: Users can specify which roles should have access to the vectorizer and its related objects.
+- **Fine-grained access control**: you can specify which roles should have access to the vectorizer and its related objects.

-11. Monitoring and Management: The extension provides functions to monitor the vectorizer's queue, enable/disable scheduling, and manage the vectorizer lifecycle.
+- **Monitoring and management**: pgai provides functions to monitor the vectorizer's queue, enable/disable scheduling, and manage the vectorizer lifecycle.

-This feature significantly simplifies the process of incorporating AI-powered semantic search and analysis capabilities into existing PostgreSQL databases, making it easier for users to leverage the power of LLMs in their data workflows.
+Vectorizer significantly simplifies the process of incorporating AI-powered semantic search and analysis capabilities into existing PostgreSQL databases.
+This making it easier for you to leverage the power of LLMs in your data workflows.

-Initially, vectorizers only work on the Timescale cloud platform, however support for self-hosted installations will be added quickly.
+Initially, vectorizers only work on [Timescale Cloud][timescale-cloud].
+However support for self-hosted installations will be added quickly.

-## Creating vectorizers
+## Create vectorizers

-The `ai.create_vectorizer` function is a key component of the pgai extension's vectorizer feature.
-Its purpose is to set up and configure an automated system for generating and managing embeddings for a specified table in the database.
+You use the `ai.create_vectorizer` function in pgai to set up and configure an automated system for generating and managing embeddings for a specified table in the database.
-Here's an explanation of its purpose and usage:

-Purpose:
+The purpose of `ai.create_vectorizer` is to:
-1. Automate the process of creating embeddings for table data
+- Automate the process of creating embeddings for table data
-2. Set up necessary infrastructure (tables, views, triggers) for embedding management
+- Set up necessary infrastructure such as tables, views, and triggers for embedding management
-3. Configure the embedding generation process according to user specifications
+- Configure the embedding generation process according to user specifications
-4. Integrate with AI providers for embedding creation
+- Integrate with AI providers for embedding creation
-5. Set up scheduling for background processing of embeddings
+- Set up scheduling for background processing of embeddings

-Usage:
-The function takes several parameters to customize the vectorizer:

-1. source: The source table (as a regclass) for which embeddings will be generated.
-2. embedding: Configuration for the embedding process, using `ai.embedding_openai()` to specify the model and dimensions.
-3. chunking: Configuration for how to split text data, using functions like `ai.chunking_character_text_splitter()`.
-4. indexing: Specifies how to index the embeddings, e.g., `ai.indexing_diskann()` or `ai.indexing_hnsw()`.
-5. formatting: Defines how to format the data before embedding, using `ai.formatting_python_template()`.
-6. scheduling: Sets up when and how often to run the vectorizer, e.g., `ai.scheduling_timescaledb()`.
-7. processing: Configures how to process the embeddings, like `ai.processing_cloud_functions()`.
-8. target_schema, target_table, view_schema, view_name: Optional parameters to specify where to store embeddings and create views.
-9. queue_schema, queue_table: Optional parameters for the queue used in background processing.
-10. grant_to: An array of role names to grant permissions to.
-11. enqueue_existing: Boolean to determine if existing rows should be immediately queued for embedding.

-Example usage:
+### Example usage

+By using `ai.create_vectorizer`, you can quickly set up a sophisticated embedding system tailored to your specific needs, without having to manually create and manage all the necessary database objects and processes.
+For example:

 ```sql
 SELECT ai.create_vectorizer(
     'website.blog'::regclass,